octallium/website/docs/index-old.md

 ## Please Consider a Donation ❤️

-If you would like to see videos and articles coming up much faster then please consider a small donation.
-It needs your support and love to keep the activity sustainable.
+If you would like to see articles coming up much faster then please consider a small donation.
+All the work is provided free of cost and completely open source, but it needs your support and love to keep the activity sustainable.

 Any support is genuinely appreciated, you can help by sending a small donation by clicking the below link: